Stephen King said it best: “if you don’t have the time to read, you don’t have the time or the tools to write.“

 - THE SIXTH SENSE by M. Night Shyamalan

 - What did you think of this article?
-Share it, Like it, give it a rating, and let us know your thoughts in the comments box further down…
+Share it, Like it, and let us know your thoughts in the comments box further down…

-- Struggling with a script or book?
-Story analysis is what we do, all day, every day… Check out or range of services for writers & filmmakers here.
+- Struggling with a script?
+Script coverage is what we do, all day, every day…check out or range of services for writers & filmmakers here.

 Tackle the trickiest areas of screenwriting with our exclusive eBooks.
 Get all our FREE resources when you join 60,000 filmmakers on our mailing list!